mootools/mootools-core/Docs/Fx/Fx.Tween.md

 ### Examples:

 	var myFx = new Fx.Tween(element, 'color');
-	myFx.set('#f00'); //immediately set the background color of the element to red
+	//Immediately sets the background color of the element to red: myFx.set('#f00');